Mississippi Gulf Coast Community College

 Frequently Asked Questions

 Based in Perkinston, Mississippi, Mississippi Gulf Coast Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 47%.
+The graduation rate is roughly 47%.

-Ten years out, alumni of Mississippi Gulf Coast Community College report median earnings of $33,017; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Mississippi Gulf Coast Community College report median earnings of $33,017, a figure worth comparing against the cost of attendance before enrolling.

-Mississippi Gulf Coast Community College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.27%, among the highest in the country.
-Access is a real strength here: roughly 19.4% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Mississippi Gulf Coast Community College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.27%, among the highest in the country.
+Access is a real strength here.
+Roughly 19.4% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 11.7% go on to reach the top of the income ladder.
-The median family income of students sits near $56,800, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $56,800, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs below average at Mississippi Gulf Coast Community College, with an economic connectedness score of 0.79 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs below average at Mississippi Gulf Coast Community College.
+Its economic connectedness score is 0.79, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.07).
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools